rljson/template-project/README.contributors.md

 ### Replace in this doc

-Replace `my-new-branch` by the name of your new branch
+Replace `fix-readme` by the name of your new branch

-Replace `My new branch does something special` by your new commit message and PR title
+Replace `Fix issues in README.contributors.md` by your new commit message and PR title

 ### Checkout main